CISecurity/CCPA-Docs/docs/Configuration Guide.md

 - If the Assessor will access remote endpoints using **WinRM over HTTP**, each endpoint must be configured to "Allow Unencrypted Traffic";
 - If the Assessor will authenticate to remote endpoints using a **local administrator account**, each endpoint must disable the "Apply UAC restrictions to local accounts on network logons" configuration.
+	- This setting controls whether local accounts can be used for remote administration via network logon (e.g., NET USE, connecting to C$, etc.).
+	- Configuring this setting to `Disabled` allows local accounts to have full administrative rights when authenticating via network logon, by configuring the `LocalAccountTokenFilterPolicy` registry value to 1.
+	- Local accounts are at high risk for credential theft when the same account and password is configured on multiple systems.

 The majority of CIS benchmarks for Microsoft Windows operating systems contain recommendations that affect enabling remote assessment in CIS-CAT Pro.
 If users plan to utilize remote assessment in their environment for Microsoft Windows operating systems, we recommend considering the risks of making deviations from the recommended CIS Benchmark setting.
 Each notation below applies to the Level 1 Profile.